-The SCKM140PP4 KM anti-tampering system is mechanically coupled to the TOE enclosure to detect any attempt to access the TOE internal circuitry.
+The SM20N-4, SM40N-4 and SM80N-4 have an anti-tampering system that is mechanically coupled to the TOE enclosure to detect any attempt to access the TOE internal circuitry.
 Any attempt to separate the pieces of the enclosure to access the internal circuitry will trigger the anti-tampering function.
 Power is provided to the circuitry by the TOE power supply and by a backup battery.
+If the self-test detects that the battery is depleted or failing, the anti-tampering function will be triggered.

-When the anti-tampering function is triggered, is causes an internal microscopic fuse on the System Controller (on-die) to melt.
+When the anti-tampering function is triggered, it causes an internal microscopic fuse on the System Controller (on-die) to melt.
 This permanently disables all interfaces and user functions of the device, and causes the front panel LEDs to blink sequentially and continuously.
 The TOE anti-tampering function is irreversible.